MichaelRCruz/idk-nginx/RewritesAndRedirects.md

 `return 200 "Hello, world.";`

 If the status code is in the three-hundred range, then the behavior of the return statement changes in that it accepts a URI as a second parameter.
-This now is the path in which the client is redirected.
+The second parameter being the path the client is being directed.

 `return 307 /foo/bar;`